-MPA 643 Principles of Medicine - III - The Latest and Greatest
+MPA 643 Principles of Medicine - III

-This course is intended as a comprehensive review of the etiology, epidemiology, pathophysiology, history and physical presentation/findings, differential diagnosis, diagnostic methods, treatment, prevention and follow-up care of various internal medicine disorders.
-This course will also introduce the physician assistant student to the newest advances in medicine and latest global medical topics.
-This course is correlated with Anatomy, Pathophysiology, Pharmacotherapeutics, The Patient Interview and Standard Base, and Physical Diagnosis courses and will utilize lecture/interactive and PBL formats of delivery.
+This course will address topics related to the etiology, epidemiology, pathophysiology, history and physical presentation, differential diagnosis, diagnostic methods, treatment, prevention and follow-up care of various medical disorders occurring across the lifespan.
+This course will also introduce the student to the newest advances in medicine and latest global medical topics.
+Units: 5 to clinical practice and the dynamics of the PA role on a healthcare team.
+The course will include introducing the PA student to a comprehensive historical understanding of the community surrounding CDU, and the important role of healthcare providers, including the social and economic challenges of providing healthcare to the surrounding community and the key indicators of health in Service Planning Area 6 area.
 Units: 2